marcusaroldan/bicre/README.md

-# B.I.C.R.E (Boston Integrated Cycling Route Engine)
+# Welcome to B.I.C.R.E (Boston Integrated Cycling Route Engine)!
 ## What is Bicre?
 Bicre is a simple application which generates an integrated (cycling and transit) route between two locations in Boston.
 Simply enter the desired origin and destination, and Bicre will create and display a route that uses both cycling and available transit to get between the origin and destination.
 ## How does it create these routes?